 In terms of flood risk, which is a primary consideration, it is again important to note that the central transport corridor that would see incrementally higher growth under Scenarios 2 to 6 is also a river valley and, in turn, is associated with significant areas of flood risk, with certain proposed allocations at Lewisham, along the A21 corridor, Catford and at BGLS intersecting the flood risk zone.

-At Catford the key site to consider is Wickes and Halfords, Catford Road, which is located between the Catford and Catford Bridge railway lines with the River Ravensbourne cutting diagonally through the site to the north in a covered channel.
+At Catford a key site is Wickes and Halfords, Catford Road, which is located between railway lines and with the River Ravensbourne cutting diagonally through the site to the north in a covered channel.
 Residential uses would not be likely at ground level, and there could be downstream flood risk benefits associated with revealing and deculverting the river; however, significant concerns associated with intensification remain.

-In the north of the Borough, in Lewisham and along the A21 corridor flood risk zones intersect a number of proposed allocations; however, the great majority either have planning permission or are at an advanced stage of pre-application discussions, such that there is no assumption of higher density development under the higher growth scenarios; indeed, the only entirely non-committed site intersecting flood zone 3 and proposed for residential is Lewisham Shopping Centre (Molesworth Street Car Park is also uncommitted, but is proposed for 100% employment, i.e. a use that is less sensitivity to flood risk).
-At BGLS the eastern part of the proposed Bell Green Retail Park site, which would deliver a significant proportion of the additional growth under Scenarios 5 and 6, intersects fluvial flood risk zone 2, associated with the adjacent Pool River, and the Worsley Bridge Road Locally Significant Industrial Site skirts flood zone 3 (with the site notably falling between the railway line and the river, in a similar fashion to the Wickes and Halfords site at Catford); however, it is difficult to assume that higher growth scenarios (i.e. Scenarios 5 and 6) would lead to increased pressure to deliver homes in (or adjacent to, recalling the need to make allowances for climate change in the long term) the flood risk zone.
+In the north of the Borough, in Lewisham and along the A21 corridor flood risk zones intersect a number of proposed allocations.
+However, the great majority either have planning permission or are at an advanced stage of pre-application discussions, such that there is no assumption of higher density development under the higher growth scenarios; indeed, the only non-committed site at risk and proposed for residential is Lewisham Shopping Centre (Molesworth Street Car Park was previously proposed as an allocation, but has now been removed).

+At BGLS the eastern part of the proposed Bell Green Retail Park site, which would deliver a significant proportion of the additional growth under Scenarios 5 and 6, intersects fluvial flood risk zone 2, associated with the adjacent Pool River, and the Worsley Bridge Road LSIS skirts flood zone 3 (with the site notably falling between the railway line and the river, in a similar fashion to Wickes and Halfords, Catford Road).
+However, it is difficult to assume that higher growth scenarios (i.e. Scenarios 5 and 6) would lead to increased pressure to deliver homes in (or adjacent to, recalling the need to make allowances for climate change in the long term) the flood risk zone.

-In conclusion, at this early stage in the plan-making process there is a need to conclude an "uncertain significant negative effect" for all scenarios, and to highlight a particular concern associated with higher growth scenarios, under which there could be less potential to leave areas at risk of flooding as green space.
-N.B. another climate change adaptation consideration relates to overheating risk in tall buildings - see discussion in Appendix IV.
+In conclusion, whilst limited concerns were raised through consultation in 2020, it remains appropriate to conclude an "uncertain significant negative effect" for all scenarios, and to highlight a particular concern with higher growth scenarios, under which there could be less potential to leave areas at risk undeveloped.
+N.B. another climate change adaptation consideration relates to overheating risk in tall buildings.